 1. Students may not move their vehicles during the school day without the permission of the building principal or superintendent.
 Students will not be allowed to sit in or be around their vehicles during the school day, without administrative permission.

-2. Students must drive with care to insure the safety of the pedestrians.
+2. Students must drive with care to ensure the safety of the pedestrians.
 Students may not drive carelessly or with excessive speed.

 3. By driving personal vehicles to school and parking on school grounds, students consent to having that vehicle searched by school officials when they have reasonable suspicion that such a search will reveal a violation of school rules.